calebmsword/javascript-notes/are-generators-useful.md

+I find it difficult to motivate ES6 generators because they don't add anything new.
+Instead, they make some things more ergonomic than they used to be.

-Many examples I see advocating for ES6 generators include something like the following:
+For example, many examples I see advocating for ES6 generators suggest something like the following:

 ```javascript
 function uniqueIdGenerator() {